-Candidate for Vice President for Planning
+Candidate for Vice President of Speech-Language Pathology Practice

 Melissa Jakubowitz, MA, CCC-SLP

 ASHA Leader Interview | Video Interview | Video Transcript | All Candidates